sg5718/PUI2018_jc9033/HW5_jc9033/README.md

 # Assignment 1
 Individual work<br>
-Please refer to the pull request
+Please refer to the pull request: https://github.com/christinebidds22/PUI2018_cb4221/pull/1

 	a.
 Verify Null and alternative hypotheses <br>
 The original hypothesis is a little bit confusing. <br>